Against Ergodicity Economics

 I kept telling myself I wouldn’t write this post because it doesn’t matter.
-But I’ve seen one too many smart people fall into the trap of thinking “ergodicity” is a useful concept.
+But I’ve seen one too many smart people speaking favorably about ergodicity economics.
+The concept of ergodicity in finance has essentially nothing going for it, and in this post I will explain why.

 Ergodicity economics is one of those rare theories that somehow manages to be both unfalsifiable and false.